Best Mattress 2026

 How thick should a mattress be for an adjustable bed?

 It’s important to select the proper thickness for an adjustable bed.
 Thinner mattresses may wear more easily, while a too-thick mattress can lack the necessary flexibility.
-That’s why we recommend a mattress of about 10 inches in thickness.
+That’s why we recommend a mattress around 10 to 12 inches in thickness.

 Does an adjustable bed help with snoring?

-Yes, an adjustable bed can help to open the airways and improve snoring.
-It may also help promote better breathing and consistent breathing patterns.
-The best adjustable bed for snoring allows the head to be raised to an inclined angle that promotes airflow.
+Yes, an adjustable bed can be used to elevate the head while sleeping, which can open the airways and improve snoring.
+It can also help promote better breathing and consistent breathing patterns.